Wailuku, Hawaii: History

 Many private and public buildings have architectural and historical significance.
-Beyond this stylish neighborhood are the narrow lanes where modest bungalow, amidst colorful gardens, preserve the flavor of old Wailuku.
-On upper Main Street (the road to ʻĪao Valley), are remnants of the missionary era.
+Beyond this stylish neighborhood are the narrow lanes where modest bungalows and colorful gardens preserve the flavor of old Wailuku.
+On upper Main Street (the road to ʻĪao Valley) are remnants of the missionary era.
 A tiny graveyard contains tombstones of Hawaiian Aliʻi (royalty) and missionary families.
-Further uphill are the Alexander House and Bailey House, now an excellent museum displaying ancient Hawaiian artifacts and missionary period rooms, and office of the Maui Historical society.
-A turn on Ilina Street to the top of Vineyard Street brings you to an interesting cemetery with lovely views of the ʻĪao Valley and West Maui Mountains.
+Further uphill are the Alexander House and Bailey House, now a museum displaying ancient Hawaiian artifacts and missionary period rooms, and office of the Maui Historical Society.
+Atop Vineyard Street is a cemetery with views of the ʻĪao Valley and West Maui Mountains.

-Follow Vineyard downhill through a charming neighborhood clustered around the Iao Congregational Church.
-The mature trees, varied architecture and serene vistas recreate the atmosphere of bygone days.
-As you approach the center of town, new buildings mingle with old, and former residences or commercial buildings have been rehabilitated for modern uses, keeping the colorful appearance of the past.
-In the business district, where false fronts and art deco facades stand shoulder to shoulder, sidewalks are shaded by canopies, inviting you to stroll and explore the charms of Old Wailuku Town.

-In the Hawaiian tongue Wailuku means literally "destroying water."
-The Hawaiian god Kāne is considered to be the procreator and the provider of life.
+"Wailuku" means "destroying water."
+The Hawaiian god Kāne is considered the procreator and provider of life.
 He is associated with wai (fresh water) as well as clouds, rain, streams and springs.
 Kanaloa, the Hawaiian god of the underworld, is represented by the phallic stone of the ʻĪao Needle.

-Kapawa, the king of Hawaiʻi prior to Pili, was buried here.
-Maui's ruler Kakaʻe, in the late 15th century, designated ʻĪao Valley as an aliʻi burial ground.
+Kapawa, the king of Hawaiʻi before Pili, was buried here.
+In the late 15th century, Maui's ruler Kakaʻe designated ʻĪao Valley as an aliʻi burial ground.
 The remains were buried in secret places.
 In 1790, the Battle of Kepaniwai took place there, in which Kamehameha the Great defeated Kalanikūpule and the Maui army during his campaign to unify the islands.
 The battle was said to be so bloody that dead bodies blocked ʻĪao Stream, and the battle site was named Kepaniwai ("the damming of the waters").